scala/scala3/docs/docs/reference/witnesses/witnesses.md

 ```

 The `with` clause in a witness defines required witnesses.
 The witness for `Convertible[List[From], List[To]]` above is defined only if a witness for `Convertible[From, To]` exists.
-`with` clauses translate to implicit parameters if implicit defs.
-Here is the expansion of the anonmous witness above as an implicit def (the example demonstrates well the reduction
-in boilerplate that witness syntax can achieve):
+`with` clauses translate to implicit parameters of implicit methods.
+Here is the expansion of the anonymous witness above in terms of a class and an implicit method (the example demonstrates well the reduction in boilerplate that witness syntax can achieve):
 ```scala
 class Convertible_List_List_witness[From, To](implicit c: Convertible[From, To])
 extends Convertible[List[From], List[To]] {